01-edu/public/subjects/mouse-trap/README.md

 - `moveCircle`: make it fire when the mouse moves, and get the last circle created and makes it move along with the mouse.

 - `setBox`: which creates a box with the class `box` in the center of the page.
-When a circle is inside that box, it has to be purple (use the CSS global variable `var(--purple)` as its `background`).
+When a circle is entirely inside that box, it has to be purple (use the CSS global variable `var(--purple)` as its `background`).
 Once a circle enters the box, it is trapped inside and cannot escape.

 > Hint: Be careful, a circle cannot overlap the box which has walls of `1px`.
 It has to be trapped **strictly** inside.